For local resources,

 choose a city page in Nebraska:

 Aircraft Mechanic Schools Nebraska

-If you are a veteran, your veteran's benefits, especially the Post 9/11 GI Bill, are the best sources of funding available to pay for aviation A&P mechanic school in Nebraska.
-With the Post 9/11 GI Bill, you can be reimbursed for up to 100% of your aviation A&P mechanic school expenses in Nebraska.
-This is a sizeable amount of funding that goes a long way toward making you an A&P mechanic tech in Nebraska, but there are a few things to consider before taking the leap.
+If you are a veteran, your veteran's benefits, especially the Post 9/11 GI Bill, are the best sources of funding available to pay for aircraft mechanic schools in Nebraska.
+With the Post 9/11 GI Bill, you can be reimbursed for up to 100% of your aviation aircraft mechanic training expenses in Nebraska.
+This is a sizeable amount of funding that goes a long way toward making you an A&P mechanic, but there are a few things to consider before taking the leap.

 For Veterans, aviation mechanic training expenses in Nebraska can be covered up to $10,000 dollar per academic year!
 Qualified veterans can use Post 9/11 GI Bill benefits to cover 100% of their training costs up to $10,000 dollars per academic year.
 Depending on the program, this is a big portion of the expense of aviation mechanic school in Nebraska.

 While it is worth noting this limitation, it is hardly causing alarm since it covers or severely reduces the costs of most aviation mechanic school courses.

 A&P Mechanic Schools in Nebraska require VA approval for reimbursement.
 An arguably more important consideration before beginning your aviation A&P mechanic training in Nebraska is whether a particular training provider is approved by the VA.
 The good news is there is a pretty standard process and it isn't a secret whether an Aircraft Mechanic School is approved.

 The only potential catch is that the VA must also approve individual courses before they will reimburse your flight training costs.
 This means that while an aviation mechanic school in Nebraska may have approval, every course they offer isn't necessarily covered by your Post 9/11 GI Bill benefits.